|A 0.5 FTE research and medical education term undertaken as part of the AGPT program over 52 calendar weeks.

 - FRACGP and Rural Generalist Fellowship (FRACGP-RG).

-The exams run by the RACGP that assess competency for unsupervised general practice anywhere in Australia including:
+The exams run by the RACGP that assess competency for unsupervised general practice anywhere in Australia.
+They include:

 - Applied Knowledge Test (AKT)